How did the Woolsey Fire Start?

 Below are some additional news articles about the Roadrunner Fire lawsuit and Cal Fire report:

-Didn't SCE just start the Thomas Fire?
+Didn't SCE admit to causing the Thomas Fire?

 SCE recently issued a press release on October 30, 2018, admitting that it caused one of the Thomas Fire’s two ignitions.

 Then, in March 2019, Cal Fire released its official report and found SCE at fault for starting both ignition points of the fire.
 You can learn more about Cal Fire's findings here: https://www.vcstar.com/story/news/local/communities/santa-paula/2019/03/13/thomas-fire-cause-report-released/702505002/

 In lawsuits filed, in December 2017, shortly after the Thomas Fire started, our team correctly alleged that the fire had two origins.
 In the video below (created January, 2018), Alex Robertson explains our theory of the case.
 SCE subsequently confirmed our allegations in its October 30th press release.

 As of today, there are over 2,000 plaintiffs suing SCE, including insurance companies, governmental entities, and fire departments – for damages arising from the Thomas Fire.

 What's next for Woolsey Fire survivors?

 Like our neighbors in Ventura County, it will be a long recovery process.
 In particular, fire survivors will need to work with their insurance companies to obtain compensation under their policies.
 Those who intend to rebuild will need building permits, architects, and contractors.
 For the underinsured, the only recourse may be a lawsuit against SCE.